Micha-ohne-el/DeeplKt/readme.md

 DeeplKt uses [exponential-backoff](https://en.wikipedia.org/wiki/Exponential_backoff) to retry failed requests with an increasing delay.
 By default, each request is only retried three times (with delays of 1, 2, and 4 seconds respectively before each retry).
-This can be customized by providing an extra ktor configuration.
-This is not an ideal solution, and may change in the future.
+This can be customized by providing a retry configuration – see [Retry Config](#retry-config).

 ## Installation